cilium/cilium/Documentation/contributing/release/backports.rst

    $ GITHUB_TOKEN=xxx for pr in 12589 12568; do contrib/backporting/set-labels.py $pr done 1.8; done

-Backporting guide for others
+Backporting Guide for Others
 ----------------------------

-Original committers and reviewers
+Original Committers and Reviewers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Committers should mark PRs needing backport as ``needs-backport/X.Y``, based on